 Try to keep your ad messages as consistent as possible across devices to give users that added reassurance.
 Use call and message extensions on your mobile ads so people can get in touch to confirm prices and book right away, too.

 The biggest impact of mobile on consumer travel is how much of the research process takes place after people arrive at their destination.
 Local attractions, restaurants, tours and all kinds of travel services are booked on the road and this puts a more localised spin on your advertising efforts.

 With millennial travellers, there’s no guarantee they’ve even booked a hotel before landing in a new country.
 And, as for what they get up to on holiday, modern travellers are increasingly waiting until they reach their destination to research and make their decisions.

-This puts the obvious emphasis on local search ads, Google My Business listings and location targeting on your text ads.
+This puts the obvious emphasis on local search ads, Google Business Profile listings and location targeting on your text ads.
 Meanwhile, Facebook even has a “People travelling in this location” targeting option for you to tap into the spontaneous nature of modern travellers.

 It’s hard to think of an industry that’s been turned on its head as much by mobile as travel.
 Brand loyalty (compared to fashion brands, for example) is almost non-existent and this brings both challenges and opportunity.
 The key is to get your brand seen at these vital micro-moments and nail the user intent at each stage, whether it’s informational search price comparison or whatever else.

 James has led Vertical Leap’s PPC team since early 2012, and is responsible for ensuring the effective and efficient delivery that our customers relish.
 He has a wealth of experience, having managed PPC campaigns across all markets and platforms for more than 15 years, and manages a thriving team of experts.